Selling in another country starts with a product catalog people can read and trust.

 Once you have your catalog in CSV/Excel format, sign up for Datablist.

-And import the CSV with your product catalog.
+Import the CSV with your product catalog.

-I'll use to showcase how I translate:
+I'll use it to translate:

 - product names